kmutya/kmutya.github.io/_posts/2019-01-30-predmaintenance.md

 ```
 Note that, the MLP function by default trains the model 20 times and the different forecasts are combined using the median operator.

-Modelling this way is very very computationally intensive and a workaround could be training one model on a series and then passing this model as an argument to forecast other models as well.
+Modelling this way is very very very computationally intensive and a workaround could be training one model on a series and then passing this model as an argument to forecast other models as well.
 This would use the weights and biases of the fitted model to forecast other time series.
 However, as we only have 9 engines we let the code run for now.

 ## Analysis